Organoarsenic chemistry

 Organoarsenic chemistry is the chemistry of compounds containing a chemical bond between arsenic and carbon.
-A few organoarsenic compounds, also called "organoarsenicals," are produced industrially with uses as insecticides, herbicides, and fungicides.
+A few organoarsenic compounds, also called organoarsenicals, are produced industrially with uses as insecticides, herbicides, and fungicides.
 In general these applications are declining in step with growing concerns about their impact on the environment and human health.
 The parent compounds are arsane and arsenic acid.
-Despite the toxicity of arsenic, organoarsenic natural products are well known.
+A few organoarsenic compounds can be found in nature.

 History

 Cacodyl (tetramethyldiarsine) was one of the first organoarsenic compounds.

-Surprising for an area now considered of minor importance, organoarsenic chemistry played a prominent role in chemistry's history.
-The oldest known organoarsenic compound, the foul smelling cacodyl was reported in "cacodyl" (1760) and is sometimes classified as the first synthetic organometallic compound.
-The compound Salvarsan was one of the first pharmaceuticals, earning a Nobel prize for Paul Ehrlich.
-Various other organoarsenic compounds formerly found use as antibiotics (Solarson) or other medical uses.
+Organoarsenic chemistry played a prominent role in chemistry's history.
+The oldest known organoarsenic compound, the foul-smelling cacodyl (Cadet's fuming liquid), was reported in 1760.
+The compound's objectionable odor meant that it was not studied further until 1804, and its composition only identified in 1854.
+Subsequently the methyliodoarsenicals were identified through reaction of arsenite with methyl iodide and additional iodine.

+The compound Salvarsan was one of the first synthetic chemotherapeutic agents, developed by Paul Ehrlich, who had earlier been awarded a Nobel Prize.
+Other organoarsenic compounds formerly had medicinal uses (e.g. Solarson).

+The subject saw a great deal of research for chemical warfare during WWI.